patrickhener/htb/report/forge/forge-writeup.md

 ## admin.forge.htb
 ![[Pasted image 20210922094923.png]]

-So the idea is to leverage a vulnerablity at the upload from URL part to look at `admin.forge.htb` from internally.
+So the idea is to leverage a vulnerablity at the upload from URL part to look at `admin.forge.htb` from within the internal network.

 ![[Pasted image 20210922095028.png]]

+It looks like it is blacklisted though